jaronoff97/mlh-api/README.md

+# UPDATED BY Jaronoff97

+Hello all!
+I just updated this repo and thought it may be useful to share it!

+:Original Description:

 #Unofficial Major League Hacking API

 Welcome to the Unoffical MLH API.
 This is not the offical API used by MLH, but simply one I made at CodeDay Winter 2015.